hash-bang/gadzooks/README.md

 Yey!
 Fork the [repo](https://github.com/hash-bang/gadzooks) and submit a pull-request when you have something working.
 Many hands, light work and so on.

+**Why don't you use GitHub.io to host?**

+Unfortunately GitHub.io does not provide access for [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled sites.
+We have to use a work-around domain to make everything load correctly.

 **Who are you?**

 My name is [Matt Carter](https://github.com/hash-bang) and I'm a senior developer at [Mom's Friendly Development Company](http://mfdc.biz), occasional lecturer and collector of rats-on-strings.